jarrodrumsey/DownloadOrganizerService/README.md

 operating on a Windows machine.
 Using the script without parameters will result in the user being asked if they are sure they would like to sort the downloads folder.

-The confirmation dialog as well as the path being sorted can both be changed via the program's command-line arguments as detailed in the **Path Argument (-p, --path)** and **No Dialog (-nd, --no_dialog)** sections.
+**Note**: The existence of the confirmation dialog as well as the path to the directory being sorted can both be changed via the program's command-line arguments as detailed in the **Path Argument (-p, --path)** and **No Dialog (-nd, --no_dialog)** sections.

-**Default (No arguments)**
+**Command-line - Default (No arguments)**
 ```
 $ python DownloadOrganizerService.py
 ```